Characters: Skyrim Main Characters

 - Badass Grandpa: Due to it taking a lifetime to master the Thu'um, all Greybeards shown in the game are old men.
 It is, however, mentioned that training begins at a very young age, such as Ulfric Stormcloak being one of those chosen when he was a boy.

-- Badass Longrobe: The Greybeard's robes are unique among the various other magic practitioners in the game.
+- Badass Longrobe: The Greybeards' robes are unique among the different styles worn by the game's various practitioners of magic.

 - Handicapped Badass: Their voices are so powerful that each Greybeard must take a vow of silence so not as to destroy half their temple by uttering the wrong word by accident.
 While they're not physically handicapped, they're all essentially mutes until they need to fight.
 Among the four, only Arngeir ever speaks; being one of the highest leveled characters in the game, and well above his companions, this hints at his mastery of the Voice.